-Thanks to Democrats in the California Legislature, Assembly Bill 5 may result in the loss of flexibility, opportunities and income for up to two million California independent contractors.
+Thanks to Democrats in the California Legislature, Assembly Bill 5 may result in the loss of flexibility, opportunities and income for up to one million California independent contractors.
 These independent contractors will now be forced to be employees and work specified shifts, focus on specified activities only, drive only for a single platform (e.g. Lyft, Uber, Doordash) and in a specific neighborhood.

 Thousands of Jobs & Industries Impacted

 Impacted industries include, among others: ridesharing, food delivery, design services, timber operations, single truck owner-operators, hospitality franchises (Pizza Hut, Marriott, KFC, IHOP, etc.), interpreting and translating services; physical, respiratory, massage, speech, occupational and other therapy industries; nonprofits, home repairs, catering and event planning, lab technology, nurse anesthetizing, optometry, social work, behavioral health, pet grooming, dog walking, pool cleaning, and many, many more.

 California Senate Republicans are responding to the fallout over Assembly Bill 5 by introducing a Repeal and Replace legislation and a set of other changes to AB 5 to protect California’s freelance economy.

 SB 806 (Grove): Repeal & Replace AB 5

 Repeal and replace AB 5 with a new test that is much more expansive and would include most existing business arrangements.
 SB 806 would account for nearly all industries that hire independent contractors.

 SB 867 (Bates): Newspaper Carriers and Distributors